MannuPannu/estimatetime/README.md

 4. Goto http://localhost:8000

 *** TODO ***
-- Add possibility to join an existing room
+- Add possibility to join an existing room (even for room creator)
 - Refactor out some of the code from Hatjitsu on server side